tembo-io/website/blog/2023-09-25-table-version-history/index.md

 If you got this far, thank you for reading this!
 I hope that you are inspired to try out extensions on your own and see what they can do.
 The next time you have some problem to solve with your data, consider that maybe it could just be handled by a Postgres extension.

-If you want to try extensions without any local set up, you should try Tembo Cloud at [cloud.tembo.io](https://cloud.tembo.io).
+If you want to try extensions without any local setup, you should try Tembo Cloud at [cloud.tembo.io](https://cloud.tembo.io).

 Just use Postgres!